thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

 Thymeleaf).

 ViewResolvers are the objects in charge of obtaining View objects for a specific operation and locale.
-Tipically, controllers ask ViewResolvers to forward to a view with a specific name (a String returned by the controller method), and then all the view resolvers in the application execute in ordered chain until one of them is able to resolve that view, in which case a View object is returned and
+Typically, controllers ask ViewResolvers to forward to a view with a specific name (a String returned by the controller method), and then all the view resolvers in the application execute in ordered chain until one of them is able to resolve that view, in which case a View object is returned and